Taxd

 Residency Pages

-If you are not living in the UK but earned RSUs while you were in the UK, the RSUs will continue to be taxable in the UK as they relate to UK workdays.
-In this case, you must file the SA109 Residency pages of the tax return to declare your non-residency status to HMRC.
+If you are not living in the UK but earned RSUs linked to UK workdays, they remain taxable in the UK.
+In this case, you must file a non UK resident tax return and include the SA109 Residency pages to declare your non-residency status to HMRC.

 Deadlines